Rocks and Minerals

 By identifying the minerals present in a given rock, geologists can begin to understand the history of that rock.
 Some minerals form only when magma erupts out of a volcano and cools, others form only deep within Earth's crust under tremendous heat and pressure, and still others form only at the surface through evaporation.
 The basalt that erupts out of the volcanoes in Hawaii, for example, contains olivine, a mineral that forms only within Earth's mantle at depths greater than 70 km.
 This tells us that the source of the magma in the Hawaiian Islands is very deep.
 Sediment cores from the bottom of the Mediterranean Sea contain layers of gypsum and halite, two minerals that form only when water evaporates; this discovery led geologists to the conclusion that the Mediterranean Sea had dried up repeatedly in the past.

 Identifying minerals on other planets has also led to a greater understanding of our solar system.
 Hematite is a mineral that forms most commonly on Earth's surface in the presence of water.
 It is, essentially, rust, and it forms during weathering of iron-bearing minerals.
-The discovery of hematite "blueberries" on Mars was part of the evidence that led geologists to conclude that there once was liquid water on the planet (see the News and Events links under the Resources tab).
+The discovery of hematite "blueberries" on Mars was part of the evidence that led geologists to conclude that there once was liquid water on the planet.

 The study of minerals began with mining, and we still use our knowledge of minerals to find important economic deposits.
 But our understanding of mineral composition and structure has become essential to many other areas of study as well.
 The environmental remediation of mines, the exploration of other planets and search for extraterrestrial life, and the study of the geologic history on our own planet are all areas that require knowledge of minerals and their sources.